-Lab-VII: Programming in Java
+MSc(IT)306 Lab-VII: Programming in Java

-Unit No. Topics No. of Hours CO No. I Programs related to Variables: Declaring a variable, Dynamic Initialization, The scope and life time of variable, Type conversion and Casting Operators , Control Statements , Arrays .
-10 1 II Programs related to Classes and Interface 10 2 III Programs related to Exception handling and Multithreading 10 3 IV Programs related to Fundamental Library Classes of Java and Input / Output 10 4 V Programs related to Events, GUI and JDBC 10 5
+Unit Topics No. of CO No. Hours No. I Programs related to Variables: Declaring a variable, Dynamic 10 1 Initialization, The scope and life time of variable, Type conversion and Casting Operators, Control Statements, Arrays.
+II Programs related to Classes and Interface 10 2 III Programs related to Exception handling and Multithreading 10 3 IV Programs related to Fundamental Library Classes of Java and Input / Output 10 4 V Programs related to Events, GUI and JDBC 10 5